ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 Neovim's development community is excellent.
 They respond to issues.
 They merge pull requests.
 The give quality feedback.
 And most importantly, they're nice to newbies.

 In fact, they're nice to everyone.
-The main dev team holds no enmity toward Bram Moolenar.
+The main dev team holds no enmity toward Bram Moolenaar.
 They recognize Vim's failings, but they don't feel the need to criticize it.

 The only thing Neovim is missing is a tagged stable release.
 But there's no need to wait.
 Right now you can clone Neovim, compile it, and have an editor that works with all your existing plugins.